 Submissive poses are the opposite.
-This body language seeks to make a person appear smaller and they adopt a posture that appears to protect their vulnerable bits – chests, hearts, necks, crotches, etc. Power and submission poses are practiced equally by men and women, though women are often culturally conditioned to strike these poses because men find these kinds of body language attractive.
+This body language seeks to make a person appear smaller and they adopt a posture that appears to protect their vulnerable bits – chests, hearts, necks, crotches, etc. Power and submission poses are practiced equally by men and women, though women are often culturally conditioned to strike submissive poses because men find these kinds of body language attractive.

 Let’s look at a real-world example.
 At the Yalta Summit in 1945, a media photo was released of the three most-powerful men in the world at the time: Churchill, Roosevelt, and Stalin.

 This photo perhaps captures how each man feels about his place in the group or the outcome of the meetings.
 Churchill (left) is holding his hat in his lap covering his groin and appears to have his shoulders hunched.
 This is a submissive pose.